sdornel/retrieve-stock-market-data/README.md

 There are previous commits that are not shown.
 I had to delete the old repository for security reasons (I did something dumb)

-I still need to figure out how to impelement the websockets in a way that makes sense.
+I still need to figure out how to implement the websockets in a way that makes sense.

 To start the app:
 1. generate your own API keys from twelvedata API and finnhub API.
 Keep these in a .env file